catenax-ng/catenax-ng.github.io/docs/guides/how-to-monitor.md

 title: How To Monitor CPU And Memory Usage
 ---

-To get information about e.g. CPU and memory usage, the Grafana dashboard is provided.
+To get information about e.g. CPU and memory usage, a Grafana dashboard is provided.
 You can get to the dashboard via the landingpage(s)

 DEV: [https://home.dev.demo.catena-x.net/](https://home.dev.demo.catena-x.net/)